 Unofficial transcripts are available online via myKirtland at www.kirtland.edu.
-Students can print an unofficial transcript by logging into myKirtland, then selecting "Course History" link.
+Students can print an unofficial transcript by logging into myKirtland, then selecting the gold student tab on the top of the page, then "Course History" link on the left side of the page.

-Official transcripts are available from the records office in student services at no charge.
+Official transcripts are available from the Registrar's Office in student services at no charge.
 Official transcripts include the college seal and are sent directly from Kirtland to the college, employer, or other location the student indicates.
 Unofficial transcripts do not have the college seal and can be given to the student.
+Students may also print their own unofficial transcript via myKirtland: Student tab, course history on the left side of the page, view/print unofficial transcript.